Nush7/Adobe-gensolve/README.md

 The expected output is another set of paths with the necessary properties of regularization, symmetry and completeness as defined in next sections.
 For visualization, we may use SVG format that can be rendered on a browser, and the output curve can be in the form of cubic Bezier instead of polylines.
-T